Troubleshooting | Teleport

 special logic is necessary for the client to be able to support connecting to a

-list of Auth Services or to be able to connect to the Auth Service through a
+list of Auth Service instances or to be able to connect to the Auth Service through a

 tunnel via the Proxy Service.
 This means that